redkerry135/sodakits-krita-themes/README.md

 ### Screenshots
 coming soon!

-### Licensing TLDR
+### Licensing/legal TLDR
-You may share and/or modify the themes, but you cannot remove my credits.\
+You may share and/or modify the themes, but you cannot remove my credits
-While commercial use is generally allowed, I'd personally prefer if you didn't